-Contrary to the origin indicated by its name, the Moscow Mule recipe is actually American by birth, not Russian.
-It was invented in the 1940s as a way to use up vodka, a relatively new import to the States and a hard sell to the gin lovers of that time.
+Contrary to the origin indicated by its name, the Moscow Mule cocktail recipe is actually American by birth, not Russian.
+It was invented in the 1940s as a way to use up vodka, a relatively new import to the States, and a hard sell to the gin lovers of that time.

-But they eventually came around, and here we are 70+ years later still making the same classic cocktail most of grandparents and great-grandparents were so leary to try.
+But they eventually came around.
+And here we are 70+ years later still making the same classic cocktail most of grandparents and great-grandparents were so leary to try.

 But what is it about the Moscow Mule that has allowed it to stand the test of time when so many cocktail recipes have remained in the past?
 I think there are a few different reasons

-- They’re super easy to make
+- It is super easy to make.

-- They’re made with minimal ingredients
+- It’s made with minimal ingredients.

-- They’re refreshing and delicious
+- Both refreshing and delicious!

-- The name just sounds cool
+- The name just sounds cool.

 Maybe it’s something else, but I don’t think I’m too far off with my guesses.
 I also think that since this classic drink helped vodka win over the love of Americans everywhere, that’s it simply iconic at this point.